-For most women, labour and birth occur about 38 to 42 weeks into the pregnancy.
+Labour and birth usually occurs about 38 to 42 weeks into the pregnancy.
 While you may feel excited to meet your new baby, it is also very natural to feel nervous about the birth experience, especially if it is your first time.
-Topics include:

 Section 1 – Packing for the hospital/birth centre

 You will need to pack some supplies for yourself, your support person and your baby.

 Section 2 – Signs of labour